 Your romance is hot enough as it is!
 Before the oppressive heat of summer in Central Florida rolls in, head out to explore some of the best outdoor places and activities that Orlando has to offer.

-Update May 2021: We've updated this post for couples searching for outdoors experiences that can be enjoyed safely.
-Each listing below includes extra details on safety measures or temporary closures where applicable.
-Stay safe and don't forget to wear your mask, wash and sanitize your hands often, and practice social distancing.
+Update November 2021: We've updated this post for couples searching for outdoor experiences that can be enjoyed safely.
+Each listing below includes details on safety measures where applicable, and includes some new experiences as well as some old favorites.

 Wekiva Island offers tons of outdoor activities while serving as the ideal spot to relax along the river.
 Kayak, paddleboard, play beach volleyball, or pull up a chair at the outdoor bar or wine bar and listen to live music.
 Take advantage of all that Central Florida's best swimming hole has to offer, including a refreshing dip in the spring-fed Wekiva River.

 For a private experience, rent one of Wekiva Island's cabanas for the afternoon.
+There is also a new experience available known as The Perch.
+This second floor balcony comes with lunch and wine for two.
+You can rent The Perch for $90 on weekdays, or $150 on weekends.
 Weekends fill up fast, so reserve well in advance.

 2. Orlando Urban Trail